SSappy/deep_learning_epfl/project1/README.md

 ### Requirements

 ### Organization of the folder
+* src : source code of the project.
+    * mlmodel.py : base class for baseline and neural network models.
+    * baseline_model.py : class defining a baseline model (logistic, svm, random forest, or hidden markov).
+    * nnmodel.py : class defining a neural network model.
+    * conv_models.py : contains the convolutional neural network models used in this project.

+    * utils : folder containing utility classes
+        * loading.py : functions to load the data-set and save objects.
+        * cross_validation.py : functions to do cross validation to select models.
+        * data_augmentation.py : classes defining data augmentation methods.
+        * feature_augmentation.py : functions to augment features in a 2d data set.
+        * bci_dataset.py : class containing the data set for nn models, helping the training with handy methods.
+        * dlc_bci.py : helper functions to load the data set (the higher level functions in loading.py should be used instead).
+        * visualization.py : helper functions to plot results.
+* doc : documentation of the project.
+    * miniproject-1.pdf : subject
 * data : contains the data used for the project.
     * pickle : folder containing the pickle files that were saved in order not to recompute them.
     * labels_data_set_iv.txt : labels for the test data set.